By Erik Marcus

 These grains show up in a wide variety of vegan foods.
 You can find them in breads, pastries, cereals, and pasta.
 And, as we’ve already seen, many vegan meats also contain gluten.

 Barley’s presence on this list is bad news for beer-lovers, since most beers contain malted barley.
-But thanks to the growing popularity of gluten-free diets, many breweries now make gluten-free beer.
+But thanks to the growing popularity of gluten-free diets, a number of breweries now make gluten-free beer.
 Several of these offerings are surprisingly good.

-Many celiacs can tolerate oats, because oats contain a different form of gluten than is found in other grains.
+Many celiacs can tolerate oats, because oats contain a different form of gluten than the type present in other grains.
 If you have celiac disease, ask your doctor to run a blood test to check for oat sensitivity.

 Which Grains Are Gluten-Free?